How does a heat pump work?

 The basic principle of a heat pump is very simple.
 It works by transferring heat from one place to another .

-Heat pump illustration A heat pump is made up of several components, including a compressor, evaporators, and condensers.
+Heat pump illustration A heat pump is made up of several components, including a compressor, evaporators and condensers.

 When the compressor works, it compresses the air and heats it.
 This heating is then transferred by the evaporators to the indoor air, which warms it.
-When the indoor air is cooled, the condenser transfers heat from the indoor air to the outdoor air, cooling it.
+When the indoor air is cooled, the condenser transfers heat from the indoor air to the outdoor air, which cools it.
 A heat pump can be used to heat and cool a space.

 In conclusion